switch-model/Switch-USA-PG/README.md

 git pull --recurse-submodules
 ```

-To update individual submodules, just cd into the relevant directory and run
+To update a submodule, `cd` into the relevant directory and run `git pull`.
+Then
-`git pull`.

-After either of these, run `git add <submodule_dir>` in the main Switch-USA-PG
+run `git add <submodule_dir>` and `git commit` in the main Switch-USA-PG
-directory and then commit to save the updated submodules in the Switch-USA-PG
+directory to save the updated submodules in the Switch-USA-PG repository.
+This
-repository.
-This will save pointers in Switch-USA-PG showing which commit we are
+will save pointers in Switch-USA-PG showing which commit we are using in each
-using in each submodule.
+submodule.